wdv4758h/pypy-extradoc/blog/draft/so_you_want.rst

   since the introduction of `cffi`_, the ecosystem of PyPy-compatible software has been growing.
 Things I know are written with PyPy in mind:

-  * the new version of `PyOpenSSL`_ will support PyPy via cffi
+  * the new version of `pyOpenSSL`_ will support PyPy via cffi

-  * `pgsql2cffi`_ is the most actively maintained postgres binding for PyPy, with pg8000 reported working
+  * `psycopg2cffi`_ is the most actively maintained postgres binding for PyPy, with pg8000 reported working

   * mysql has a `ctypes based implementation`_ (although a cffi-based one would